Rainforest Trees Call for Help with the IoT

 - When lumber gangs harvest an embedded tree, the device alerts officials as soon as it moves within 20 miles of a cellular network.

-- Law enforcement receives real-time location information so they can intercept and arrest the thieves – whether in the rainforest or at a sawmill.
+- Law enforcement receives real-time location information to intercept and arrest the thieves – whether in the rainforest or at a sawmill.

-Cargo Tracck’s geo-location algorithms, along with Radiation Data Exchange (RED) technology, provide unprecedented location accuracy, even in extremely remote areas.
+Cargo Tracck’s geo-location algorithms and Radiation Data Exchange (RED) technology provide unprecedented location accuracy, even in extremely remote areas.

 The Internet of Trees at work in Brazil.

 Thales' IoT Technology Helps Protect the Rainforest, Deter Crime